French–German enmity: Franco-Prussian War

 An 1887 painting depicting French boys taught not to forget the lost provinces of Alsace and Lorraine.

 The unification of Germany, excluding Austria, was triggered by the Franco-Prussian War in 1870 and the French defeat.
-The forces of Prussian and the other German states (excluding Austria) crushed the French armies at the Battle of Sedan.
+The military forces of Prussian and the other German states (excluding Austria) crushed the French armies at the Battle of Sedan.
 Finally, the Treaty of Frankfurt, reached after a lengthy siege of Paris forced France to cede the Alsace-Lorraine territory (consisting of most of Alsace and a quarter of Lorraine), of which most of the inhabitants spoke German dialects.
 France had to pay an indemnity of five billion francs to the newly declared German Empire.
 Thereafter, the German Empire had replaced France as the leading land power.
 Under Otto von Bismarck Germany was content--it had all it wanted so that its main goal was peace and stability.
 However, when it appeared Germany would decisively win in late 1870, German public opinion demanded it to humiliate France; the German Army favoured annexation to create more defensible frontiers.
 Bismarck reluctantly gave in--the French would never forget or forgive, he mistakenly calculated, so he might as well take the provinces.
 Germany's foreign policy fell into a trap with no exit.
 The only policy that made sense was trying to isolate France so it had no strong allies.
-However France complicated Berlin's plans when it became friends with Russia.
+However, France complicated Berlin's plans when it became friends with Russia.
 In 1905 a German plan for an alliance with Russia fell through because Russia was too close to France.